21 Types of Moths in Florida

 The caterpillars hatch from these eggs and begin feeding on the leaves.
 Thankfully, they don’t stop there.

-They also munch on the plant’s flowers, significantly reducing its ability to reproduce.
+They also munch on the plant’s flowers, significantly reducing its reproduction ability.
 As the caterpillar matures, it transforms.

 It develops a bold and eye-catching pattern of black and yellow bands on its body, making it quite distinctive.